-- 48A.
-50A.
-The annual filing date of DEC's DSM/EE rider application, supporting testimony, and exhibits will be no later than 98 days prior to the hearing date prescribed by Commission Rule (currently the first Tuesday of June of each calendar year).
-Should the Company become aware prior to filing of a determined or possible change in the hearing date, the Company shall strive to file its application and associated documents no later than 98 days prior to the changed hearing date. - 48B.
-50B.
-DEC shall not request that the annual hearing to consider the proposed DSM/EE and DSM/EE EMF riders be held sooner than 98 days after the filing date of the Company's application, supporting testimony, and Exhibits.¶
+- 40. 42.
+The rate period for each proposed DSM/EE Rider will be the next upcoming calendar year at the time of the filing of DEP's annual DSM/EE rider application.
+The test period used in the development of the DSM/EE EMF Rider will be the most recently concluded calendar year at the time of filing of the application. - 41.
+43. For purposes of measuring the cost-effectiveness of Programs and for calculation of the PPI and PRI, a Vintage Year will be equivalent to a calendar year. - 42.
+44. The annual filing date of DEP's DSM/EE rider application, supporting testimony, and exhibits will be no later than 98 days prior to the hearing date prescribed by Commission Rule (currently the first Tuesday of June of each calendar year).
+Should the Company become aware prior to filing of a determined or possible change in the hearing date, the Company shall strive to file its application and associated documents no later than 98 days prior to the changed hearing date. - 43.
+45. DEP shall not request that the annual hearing to consider the proposed DSM/EE and DSM/EE EMF riders be held sooner than 98 days after the filing date of the Company's application, supporting testimony, and Exhibits. - 44.
+46. All DSM/EE and DSM/EE EMF riders shall be calculated and charged to customers based on the annual revenue requirements associated with DSM and EE Programs.
+Separate DSM/EE and DSM/EE